ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: ExPO-HM Methodology

 \subsection{ExPO-HM Framework}

-Inspired by human moderator training, where annotators first study policy guidelines and then practice applying them to tasks of increasing difficulty, ExPO-HM, as shown in Figure~\ref{fig:system}, first learn policy knowledge through SFT, then refines its reasoning via GRPO with curriculum learning, progressing from fine-grained to binary classification.
+Inspired by human moderator training, where annotators first study \rebuttal{annotation} guidelines and then practice applying them to tasks of increasing difficulty, ExPO-HM, as shown in Figure~\ref{fig:system}, first learn policy knowledge through SFT, then refines its reasoning via GRPO with curriculum learning, progressing from fine-grained to binary classification.

 \paragraph{SFT Warmup on Structured Policy Manuals (SFT-PM).} We first teach the LMM moderation policy knowledge by converting each dataset’s fine-grained labels into a structured policy manual as the input prompt.
-Descriptions derived from the dataset annotation guidelines are added to each policy item in the policy manual, where we provide details in Appendix~\ref{appendix:data_stats}.
+Descriptions derived from the dataset annotation guidelines are added to each policy item in the policy manual. \rebuttal{Details of this conversion process are provided in Appendix~\ref{appendix:pm_construction}.}

 We optimize the language modelling loss in Eq.~\ref{eq:SFT} with this policy manual augmented input for each meme, and the target response $\mathbf{y}^*$ is the fine-grained label $d^*_i$.
 Note that we do not use human-written gold hateful explanation $e^*$ in the warmup stage, as they are off-policy and lead to worse performance, which we discuss in Sec~\ref{sec:sftwarmupabl}.